millicast/millicast-player-unreal-engine-plugin/README.md

 	* repeat password

 The Key will be now created, go to C:\Path\To\Java\jdk1.8.0_202\bin folder to get the file copy the ``key.keystore`` file and paste it in ``ProjectRootFolder/Build/Android/``

-Back at the Project settings in the Unreal Engine editor inside 'Distribution Signing':
+Back at the Project settings in the Unreal Engine editor inside ``Distribution Signing``:

 * Key Strore (output of keytool, placed in <Project>/Build/Android): key.keystore
 * Key Alias (-alias parameter to keytool): Mykey
 * Key Store  Password(-storepass parameter to keytool)